EBI-Metagenomics/notebooks/README.md

 executing notebooks or contacting the API, and uploads `_site` as an artifact.
 The existing publish workflow still deploys only `main`/`docs-only` (or on manual invocation); a push to `pyodide` does not automatically publish this work.
-The Jupyter Docker build/test/push and release workflow has been retired.

 Before publishing, enable API CORS as described above.
 The optional browser test runs Python and R against a local fixture API, downloads a real FTP result, and